Automaat/mskalski-blog/content/posts/timeouts.md

 	at java.base/java.net.SocketInputStream.read(SocketInputStream.java:140)
 	at com.skalski.SimpleClient.main(SimpleClient.java:17)
 ```
 Everything works as expected.
-We can take a closer look right now what is going on inside of jdk code.
+We can take a closer look right now what is going on inside of JDK code.
 When we call `socket.setSoTimeout(100)`, this piece of code is executed:
  ```java
 public synchronized void setSoTimeout(int timeout) throws SocketException {